 Extension of Stay

 Your stay in Thailand can be extended once.
 Visa on Arrival holders can apply for visa extension by 7 days.
 For more information check: Thai Visa Extension.
+The application can be submitted at any office of Immigration Bureau in Thailand.

 Other Types of Visa